matthew-valenti/jompx-org/docs/setup.md

 nx migrate --run-migrations // Runs npm install if needed
 // Test upgrade successful.
 nx --version // If comand does nothing then run npm i again.
+// If errors, consider upgrading to a lower version first and then from that version to the latest.
 ```

 ### Upgrade Ionic/Angular/Capacitor (Draft)